 I’ve known Kris for years.
 We go way back to the days when she didn’t have so many LIKES.

-So when I called her to ask her to share her secrets about how to build a fan base on Facebook, even though her husband was convalescing from a broken something or other, Kris was still glad to talk to me.
+Regardless of the reason, when I called Kris Bordessa to ask her to share her secrets about how to build a fan base on Facebook, even though her husband was convalescing from a broken something or other, Kris was still glad to talk to me.

-Her real secret?
+Her real secret to growing her Facebook page?
 Providing excellent content to enhance people’s lives.

-The best way to spread ideas on Facebook is through photographs or info-graphs or other pictures with catchy phrases on them.
+Whether it goes viral or not, Facebook memes and other visuals are a great way to spread your ideas on Facebook.
+People like to look at photographs, info-graphs, and pictures with catchy phrases on them.
 (That’s actually what I thought a meme was but when I Googled it right now, I found out the definition was a bit more philosophical and a bit less pictorial.)

 But said daughter is a genius on PowerPoint.
 She taught me some tricks.
 I taught myself some more.